wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part7.md

 That said, we are surprised at the outcome of a poll on Twitter and a LinkedIn, where we asked engineers if they want full or partial ownership of their pipelines, or self-service.
 Less than 50% are interested in self-service automation!?!

-> Combined results from Twitter and LinkedIn quick polls
+> Combined results from Twitter and LinkedIn quick polls as at 2021.03.30 23:13
 >
 > ![Pipeline ownership](/images/moving-hundreds-of-pipeline-snowflakes-part7-1.png)